 He recently recorded a disc of Wagner arias with Jonas Kaufmann and the Deutsche Oper Berlin orchestra for Decca Classics - to be released in 2013.
 Mr. Runnicles' recordings with the Atlanta Symphony Orchestra include a critically acclaimed concert disc with soprano Christine Brewer singing Strauss and Wagner; Mozart’s Requiem, Orff’s Carmina Burana, and Beethoven’s Ninth Symphony.
 The discography also contains a live recording of Wagner’s Tristan und Isolde released in 2007 by Warner Classics, with Christine Brewer and John Treleaven and the BBC Symphony Orchestra (London); Britten’s Billy Budd with Bo Skovhus, Neil Shicoff and the Vienna State Opera; a GRAMMY-nominated recital of German Romantic opera arias with tenor Ben Heppner; and several discs on the Teldec label including Wagner Ring excerpts with the Dresden Staatskapelle; Humperdinck’s Hänsel und Gretel; Bellini’s I Capuleti e i Montecchi; and for SONY, a disc with soprano Jane Eaglen of works by Strauss, Wagner and Berg.

-Among the awards bestowed upon him are the Order of the British Empire (OBE) and holds honorary degrees from Edinburgh University, the San Francisco Conservatory of Music, and an honorary doctorate from the Royal Scottish Academy of Music and Drama.
+Among the awards bestowed upon him are the Order of the British Empire (OBE) and honorary degrees from Edinburgh University, the San Francisco Conservatory of Music, an honorary doctorate from the Royal Scottish Academy of Music and Drama.